 Don’t wait until the weekend to clean your home.
 Spend some time every day tidying up.
 You’ll be more active, have a cleaner home, and get some extra time on the weekends.

 March in place while watching your show.
 You don’t need any equipment for jumping jacks, push-ups, air squats, or burpees.
 They’re great for commercial breaks or for between episodes if you’re binge-watching.

 Skip the conference room, slip on walking shoes, and have your meeting on the go.
 Bring a small pad and pen to jot notes or use the voice recorder on your phone.

 8. Go public for transportation.

-Riding the bus, train or a bike makes you walk more.
-The extra movement can add lots of steps to your day, plus some time outdoors.
+Riding the bus, train, or a bike makes you walk more.
+The extra movement can add lots of steps to your day, plus you will benefit from some time outdoors.

 9. Park on the perimeter.

 Leave your car at the far edge of the parking lot.
 Small changes add up.
-Parking on the perimeter could help you tack on thousands of steps per year.
+Parking farther away could help you add thousands of steps per year.

 10. Take the stairs.

 Say no to the elevator and climb your way to health.
-The typical staircase has 10 steps.
+A typical staircase has 10 steps.
 Set a daily stair goal and try to increase it over time.